2023 Best Health Professions Schools in South Carolina

 Read full report on Health Professions at Southeastern College - Columbia

-Bob Jones University did quite well in this year’s ranking of the best schools for health professions students.
-It came in at #10 on the list.
+Bob Jones University came in at #10 in this year’s edition of the Best Health Professions Schools in South Carolina ranking.
 Bob Jones University is a small private not-for-profit school located in the small city of Greenville.

 On average, health professions graduates from Bob Jones University take out $26,750 in student loans while working on their degree.

-Read full report on Health Professions at Bob Jones University
+Full Health Professions at Bob Jones University Report

 More Health Professions Rankings in South Carolina